 The Whistleblower Protection Act protects an individual perceived as a whistleblower, regardless of whether the individual actually made a disclosure.
 In analyzing perceived whistleblower cases, the MSPB focuses on whether the agency officials involved in the retaliatory personnel actions believed that the employee made or intended to make a disclosure evidencing the type of wrongdoing listed under Section 2302(b)(8).

 Whether the employee actually made a protected disclosure is irrelevant.
-The employee prevails if the agency perceived the employee as a whistleblower.
+The employee must prove that the agency’s perception (not the employee’s protected conduct) was a contributing factor in the personnel action.
 King v.
 Dep’t of the Army, 116 M.S.P.R.
 689 (2011).

 In an August 2019 decision in Mount v.
 DHS

 , the First Circuit extended the perceived whistleblowing theory to a perceived assistance WPA retaliation claim brought under 5 USC § 2302(b)(9)(B) (prohibiting retaliation for testifying for or otherwise lawfully assisting any individual in the exercise of any appeal, complaint, or grievance right granted by any law, rule, or regulation).

 Liability for Retaliation Against a Perceived Whistleblower Under State Whistleblower Protection Laws

 In 2015, a whistleblower was awarded $1 million at trial in a case brought under the Washington State Employee Whistleblower Protection Act where management retaliated against him because they assumed that he blew the whistle on timecard fraud.
 And in an

 action brought under the FLSA’s anti-retaliation provision, the Eighth Circuit held that employees had a retaliatory discharge claim where the employer retaliated against them based on the employer’s mistaken belief